 Here's a bit on the process:

-- Every time they load a Google website, users will be redirected to their native country version.
-This also goes for googling products, and it happens with Facebook pages and on top brand websites.
-As a result, the URL that opens in the search results is different compared to the site users typically land on.
+- Every time a user loads Google, they will be redirected to their native country version or in case of Facebook, a regional page would be shown in the local language.
+This also goes for googling products, and on top name-brand websites.
+As a result, in case of Google, the URL that opens in the search results is different compared to the site users typically land on.

 - Those who boast paywalls, such as Forbes, deliver separate contents to their cached and live website versions.
 Usually, they use cloaking for ad malfunctions and login tasks.
 Therefore, users who enable cookies will be the only ones to see pop-up ads.